 Here’s the thing about engagement photos: We really love them.
 In fact, we encourage them.
-(For one, they’re a great way for couples to get comfortable with their wedding photographers.)
+(For one, they’re a great way for couples to get comfortable with their wedding photographers and wedding photography.)
 Here’s the other thing about engagement photos: A lot of them look, well, the same.

 There are probably a few reasons for this:

 On the reverse of this trend, we also see couples who attempt to set themselves apart.
 They see their engagement photos as their chance to stand out, have fun, and maybe garner some social media attention.
 Totally fair.
 However, sometimes, in an attempt to stand out, couples actually fall back into the same somewhat cliche engagement photo patterns we see time and time again.

 OK, so why does this matter?
 Between your paper suite, your wedding website, and, yes, your social media posts, your engagement photos play a large part in any visual elements leading up to your wedding.
-So, you want to come out of the shoot with photos that feel like you, not every other couple.
+So, you want to come out of the engagement photo shoot with photos that feel like you, not every other couple.
 The staged look may be fine for some, but not for you.

 Don’t risk getting photos back that feel bland and uniform.
 Here’s how to take unique engagement photos that feel authentic and not overdone.

 The first step to having photos that don’t look staged (or like copy-pastes of another session) happens long before you step in front of the camera.
 Initially, you want to find a photographer who you’re comfortable around and whose work you really like.
 Whether you're looking for wedding photographers from Houston or New York, do some research to find a professional that fits your budget and style.
 When you’re on the hunt for a wedding photographer, look for couples that look relaxed and real in their portfolios.